If I Can't Have Love, I Want Power: Background and recording

-Concept and recording
+Around 2019, Halsey decided to reinvent her sound.
+"If I want to sustain myself and give myself longevity, I need to continue to make things that I love and make things that challenge me as a creative".
+She reached out to Trent Reznor and Atticus Ross of Nine Inch Nails with a letter, asking them if they could produce the album.
+"I was just really honest and said I was a huge fan and I’ve been plagiarising you guys for years – badly – and I’m not arrogant enough to believe that I have anything new to offer you, but this album is about pregnancy, gender identity, body horror.
+The most important thing to me is that this album has tension – it needs to be visceral, or I’m doing a disservice to the message."

-Halsey stated If I Can't Have Love, I Want Power is a concept album focusing on the positives and negatives of pregnancy and childbirth.
-The album was originally built around "mortality and everlasting love and our place/permanence", but the emotional impact of her pregnancy "introduced new themes of control and body horror and autonomy and conceit."
-Halsey also emphasized that it "feels very cool" to have an album with no guest features again, following her debut studio album, Badlands (2015).
-She said If I Can't Have Love, I Want Power "had to be entirely from [her] voice".
 The album was a long-distance project, with Reznor and Ross recording in Los Angeles while Halsey sang all of its songs at a studio in Turks and Caicos Islands.
 Other remote contributions include drums by American musician Dave Grohl in "Honey" and guitar by American musician Lindsey Buckingham in "Darling".
 Speaking to Zane Lowe on Apple Music 1, Halsey stated she had been wanting to work with Nine Inch Nails for years, because she "wanted really cinematic sort of, not horror specifically, but kind of just really unsettling production" on one of her projects.
 In an interview with Lizzy Goodman at Capitol Studios, Halsey stated that she started working on the album in June 2020, and that "Lilith" was the first song written for the record.

-Music and lyrics
+Composition and lyrics

 If I Can't Have Love, I Want Power is an alternative rock, grunge-pop, pop punk, and rock record, with heavy industrial rock influences and an overarching cinematic mood.
 It also infuses synth-pop, ambient, noise rock, punk rock, drum n' bass, hip hop, and avant-garde elements in its songs.
 Critics dubbed the album a departure from the arena-pop sound of Halsey's previous albums.
 The instrumentation of If I Can't Have Love, I Want Power consists of rattling drums, rough and heavily distorted guitar riffs, tinkling keyboard lines, stark pianos, and drum machines.
 Feminism is the coalescing theme throughout the album, specifically institutionalized misogyny and patriarchy.
+However, Halsey stated that it was not a "girl power" album. "[T]he lead single is ‘I Am Not a Woman, I’m a God’ [...]
+From the jump, I’m like, ‘I’m not a woman.’
+I’m not saying any of that.
+There’s no girl power in this album."